SidRichardsQuantum/Variational_Quantum_Eigensolver/RESULTS.md

 ![H₃⁺ Excitation Comparison](notebooks/images/H3+_Excitation_Comparison.png)

-The best convergence and lowest energy are achieved when both single and double excitations are used, consistent with the expected benefits of the full UCCSD ansätz.
+The best convergence and lowest energy are achieved when both single and double excitations are used, consistent with the expected benefits of the full UCCSD ansatze.

 The wavefunctions reveal a dominant contribution from the Hartree-Fock reference state, with notable amplitudes in correlated excited states.
 Example from UCCSD: